doriordan/skuber/README.md

 Skuber is a Scala client library for [Kubernetes](http://kubernetes.io).
 It provides a fully featured, high-level and strongly typed Scala API for managing Kubernetes cluster resources (such as Pods, Services, Deployments, ReplicaSets, Ingresses  etc.) via the Kubernetes REST API server

-The client supports v1.0, v1.1 and v1.2 of the Kubernetes API, so should work against all supported Kubernetes releases in use today.
+The client supports v1.0 through v1.3 of the Kubernetes API, so should work against all supported Kubernetes releases in use today.

 ## Prerequisites